xy-241/CS-Notes/content/OS/Process/Process Scheduling.md

 > - Command to adjust niceness - `renice`

 ### Priority Inversion
 - Occurs when a higher-priority [[Process (进程)|process]] is **waiting for a resource that is currently held by a lower-priority process**.
-This can lead to a situation where the higher-priority process is effectively blocked because the lower-priority process cannot finish its task and release the resource.
+This can lead to a situation where the higher-priority process is effectively blocked because the lower-priority process cannot finish its task and release the resource
 - The problem worsens if there is a **medium-priority process** that **preempts the lower-priority process** as it isn't blocked by the lower-priority process, delaying the release of the resource further.
 As a result, the high-priority process waits indefinitely, even though it has a higher priority than the low-priority process and medium-priority process

 >[!example]